michaelsauter/crane/README.md

 See the [Docker documentation](http://docs.docker.io/en/latest/reference/commandline/cli/#run) for more details about the parameters.

 ## Example
 For demonstration purposes, we'll bring up a PHP app (served by Apache) that depends both on a MySQL database and a Memcached server.
 The source code is available at http://github.com/michaelsauter/crane-example.
-Here's what the `crane.json` looks like:
+Here's what the `crane.yaml` looks like:

 ```
-{
-	"containers": [
-		{
-			"name": "apache",
-			"dockerfile": "apache",
-			"image": "michaelsauter/apache",
-			"run": {
-				"volumes-from": ["crane_app"],
-				"publish": ["80:80"],
-				"link": ["crane_mysql:db", "crane_memcached:cache"],
-				"detach": true
-			}
-		},
-		{
-			"name": "app",
-			"dockerfile": "app",
-			"image": "michaelsauter/app",
-			"run": {
-				"volume": ["app/www:/srv/www:rw"],
-				"detach": true
-			}
-		},
-		{
-			"name": "mysql",
-			"dockerfile": "mysql",
-			"image": "michaelsauter/mysql",
-			"run": {
-				"detach": true
-			}
-		},
-		{
-			"name": "memcached",
-			"dockerfile": "memcached",
-			"image": "michaelsauter/memcached",
-			"run": {
-				"detach": true
-			}
-		}
-	]
-}
+containers:
+	apache:
+		dockerfile: apache
+		image: michaelsauter/apache
+		run:
+			volumes-from: ["crane_app"]
+			publish: ["80:80"]
+			link: ["crane_mysql:db", "crane_memcached:cache"]
+			detach: true
+	app:
+		dockerfile: app
+		image: michaelsauter/app
+		run:
+			volume: ["app/www:/srv/www:rw"]
+			detach: true
+	mysql:
+		dockerfile: mysql
+		image: michaelsauter/mysql
+		run:
+			detach: true
+	memcached:
+		dockerfile: memcached
+		image: michaelsauter/memcached
+		run:
+			detach: true
 ```
 If you have Docker installed, you can just clone that repository and bring up the environment right now.
-In the folder where the `crane.json` is, type:
+In the folder where the `crane.yaml` is, type:

 ```
-[sudo] crane lift
+crane lift
 ```

 This will bring up the containers.
 The container running Apache has the MySQL and Memcached containers automatically linked.
 Open `http://localhost` and you should be greeted with "Hello World".

-If you want to use YAML instead of JSON, here's what a simple configuration looks like:
+If you want to use JSON instead of YAML, here's what a simple configuration looks like:

 ```
-containers:
-    - name: pry
-      image: d11wtq/ruby
-      run:
-          interactive: true
-          tty: true
-          cmd: pry
+{
+	"containers": {
+		"pry": {
+			"image": "d11wtq/ruby",
+			"run": {
+				"interactive": true,
+				"tty": true,
+				"cmd": "pry"
+			}
+		}
+	}
+}
 ```

 ## Advanced Usage
 Next to containers, you can also specify groups, and then execute Crane commands that only target those groups.
 If you do not specify `--target`, the command will apply to all containers.
-However, you can override the default by specifying a `default` group.
-Also, every container can be targeted by using the name of the container as an argument to `--target`.
+However, you can override this by specifying a `default` group.
+Also, every container can be targeted individually by using the name of the container as an argument to `--target`.
 Groups of containers can be specified like this (YAML shown):

 ```
 groups: